Dominican Sisters of St. Catherine of Siena

-The Congregation of the Dominican Sisters of St. Catherine of Siena is a Dominican congregation of religious sisters under the patronage of St. Catherine of Siena.
-It was founded by Father Juan de Sto.
-Domingo, OP and Mother Francisca del Espiritu Santo de Fuentes in 1696 for Spanish women only.
+The Congregation of the Dominican Sisters of St. Catherine of Siena (Spanish: Beaterio de Sta.
+Catalina de Sena de las Hermanas de Penitencia de la Tercera Orden) is a Dominican congregation of religious sisters under the patronage of Catherine of Siena.
+It was founded by Fr Juan de Sto.
+Domingo, OP and Mother Francisca del Espiritu Santo de Fuentes in 1696 for Spanish women.